Do you have a metal porch roof or asphalt?

 Meanwhile this silver painted roof was quickly deteriorating.
 I actually had holes in the porch roof the size of my fist.
 I found a company that manufactured an elastomeric coating called Acrymax that I can paint onto my roof that would seal it, protect it, and allow it to expand and contract at a wide range.
 There is also a high strength polyester reinforcement which gets applied over the large holes.
 The most difficult decision was choosing a color.
 I finally decided on a copper patina color that I thought would go well with my house colors – although the roof is only visible from down the street.

 The result was unbelievable.
 I still have my 1910 tin roof and it is now in perfect condition.
 Don’t listen to your roofer or contractor and alter the design of your house to something it was not meant to be.
 For a fraction of the price (and I mean a fraction) you can save a super deteriorated roof that you would not think could possibly be saved, let alone last for many years.
-Here is a link to the repair I used.
+Here is a link to the repair I used and here is another.

 Metal Porch Roof’s Today